ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 In that case you'll see the wrong greeting when you call the `Greeter` contract.
 However, you can still verify your controller works in one of these ways:

-- Find the transaction on either [Goerli Etherscan](https://goerli.etherscan.io/address/0x4d0fcc1Bedd933dA4121240C2955c3Ceb68AAE84#internaltx) or [Optimistic Goerli Etherscan](https://goerli-optimism.etherscan.io/address/0xE8B462EEF7Cbd4C855Ea4B65De65a5c5Bab650A9#internaltx).
+- Find the transaction on either [Goerli Etherscan](https://goerli.etherscan.io/address/0x4d0fcc1Bedd933dA4121240C2955c3Ceb68AAE84#internaltx) or [OP Goerli Etherscan](https://goerli-optimism.etherscan.io/address/0xE8B462EEF7Cbd4C855Ea4B65De65a5c5Bab650A9#internaltx).
   In either case, it will be an internal transaction because the contract called directly is the cross domain messenger.
 - Just try again.